How do I get my child excited to learn chess?

 Teach good posture.
 We tell children to make a “Thinking Cup.”
 If you sit up tall, clap your hands together, open them up to make a cup (with the bottom of your palms together) and rest your chin in your hands, you can really focus on the board and think about your next move.
 This stance also teaches young children how to sit still, concentrate and establish self-control.

 Use a story-telling approach.
 Historically, chess was taught to 7-year-old mathematically inclined boys in a very repetitive and serious fashion.
-Try a fresh approach that engages any child ages 3 and up who loves stories with silly characters, action, and adventure with Story Time Chess: The Game, now available at storytimechess.com and on Amazon for $39.99.
+Try a fresh approach that engages any child ages 3 and up who loves stories with silly characters, action, and adventure with Story Time Chess: The Game is available for $39.99.

 Don’t be afraid to get silly!
-I have a background in children’s theater and kids really tune in and engage when you speak their language.
-We do “chessercises” with kids where after learning how a chess piece moves, we’ll act it out and role play.
-We’ll even dress up if it means a few extra laughs and a more memorable lesson.
+The developer has a background in children’s theater and kids really tune in and engage when you speak their language.
+The classes do “chessercises” with kids where after learning how a chess piece moves, they can act it out and role play.

 Jon Sieber is co-founder of Story Time Chess, which has successfully taught kids as young as three years old how to play chess all around the world through its innovative teaching method and silly story-based curriculum.
 The company offers private tutoring, virtual lessons, and its multi-award-winning board game Story Time Chess: The Game is a cult classic among parents.